 Worcester's water is tested for VOCs after water treatment but before entering the distribution system.
-Disinfection byproducts are also VOCs but are listed separately in this report.
+Disinfection byproducts are another type of VOCs but are listed separately in this report.

-Not required in 2017, SOCs were tested in the second and fourth quarters of 2016 by collecting samples after treatment but before water entered the distribution system.
+SOCs were not required in 2020, and were last tested in the second and fourth quarters of 2019 by collecting samples after treatment but before water entered the distribution system.
 These contaminants include pesticides, explosives and various other organics.
 No SOC's were detected.
-Worcester's surface water supplies have never exceeded MCLs for any VOC's or SOC's.
-Radioactive Contaminants: These contaminants can be naturally occurring or be the result of oil and gas production.
+Worcester's surface water supplies have never exceeded MCLs for any VOC's or Radioactive Contaminants: These contaminants can be naturally occurring or be the result of oil and gas production.
 They can enter water supplies from atmospheric fallout, runoff, illegal disposal of radioactive waste, or from contact with natural deposits of radioactive materials such as radon and uranium.